-These indicate the type of the party or parties that have contributed to a rating.
-The Scheme URI is http://cv.iptc.org/newscodes/ratertype/ and the recommended Scheme Alias is "rtype".
-NewsCodes in the Scheme are:
+These indicate the type of the party or parties that contributed to a rating.
+The Scheme URI is http://cv.iptc.org/newscodes/ratertype/, recommended Scheme Alias: "rtype".
+Scheme NewsCodes are:

 NewsCode Name Definition expert expert The persons who rated are experts in what they rated. user user The persons who rated are using what they rated. customer customer The persons who rated have bought and are using what they rated. mixed mixed The persons who rated are not of the same rater type.